EmDeckers/Regression-Methods/README.md

 # Regression-Methods
-Comparing The Effectiveness of Two Regression Methods Stochastic Gradient Descent vs. Multi Layer Perception Neural Networks
+Comparing The Effectiveness of Two Regression Methods:
+Stochastic Gradient Descent vs. Multi Layer Perception Neural Networks

 In this project, I challenged myself to learn about machine learning algorithms and their implementation.